March

 - Foundation for the Future of Delaware County Grants.
 Each year the Foundation for the Future of Delaware County accepts applications for grants for community development, community promotions, community education and similar matters.
 Due March 11.

 - RPA Transportation Alternatives Program (TAP).
 Federal funding program that supports smaller-scale community focused transportation projects that improve safety, accessibility, and quality of life for cities, counties, local or regional governments, transit agencies, tribal governments, school districts, and nonprofits, among others.
+Eligible projects include smaller-scale transportation projects such as pedestrian and bicycle facilities and recreational trails.
+Due 5:00 PM, March 11.

 - Small City Surface Transportation Block Grant (STBG).
 A federal funding set-aside for small cities that supports a wide range of transportation projects for cities in the RPA 8 area with populations under 5,000.
 Eligible projects include roadway and bridge improvements, safety enhancements, and transit capital projects, among others.
 Due 5:00 PM, March 11.